10UWP/The-UWP-Tools-List/README.md

 [IconCreatorForUWP](https://github.com/JuniperPhoton/IconCreatorForUWP) IconCreator helps you (developers) create icons of you UWP apps.
 Just simply import your .png icon file and click the start button.

+[AppxInstaller](https://github.com/aL3891/AppxInstaller) This repostitory was created in respose to some misconceptions and incorrect information about the universal windows platform (UWP) apps, specifically with regards to their dependency on the windows store and suppsed inability to be distributed outside it.
+This folder contains a powershell script, Generate-AppxMsi.ps1, that packages an appx file into an msi.
+It will also embed an installation script that will enable sideloading in the registry, trust the application cert if it is not already trusted and deploy the application.
+Currently this script is a proof of concept with hardcoded values, but later on it will be able to wrap any appx or appx bundle like this and read all the relevant information from the package directly.
+Appx installer is a file handler for appx files.
+Using it, when a appx file is double clicked, a window is shown with information about the app.
+The user can then click install to install the app.

 # Database